I used a linked caterpillar set sold separately for AFV Club Tiger I. Built in March 2015.

 The last stage of WWII German tank camouflage pattern has the largest area color dark green.
 Maybe it’s more interesting to blow first dark green.
 I have another heavy tank of King Tiger Henschel gun turret and I’ll try this tank blow first green.

-Driver’s and Machine-gunner’s round hatch was able to be open-closed, but leave open prevents the turret turning.
-It will be broken if I handle too much so closing position is best.
+Driver’s and Machine-gunner’s round hatch was able to be open-closed, but leave open prevents the turret from turning.
+It will be broken if I handle too much so the closing position is best.
 Periscopes glass was painted in blue, I suppose green or blue both of them OK.

 I wonder it’s improved comparing this to the Tiger which I made before.
 I think it’s cooler than before, I had strong washing but modest weathering.
 The Zimmerit Coating was very difficult but enjoyable.